buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWindow.md

 ### Spatial Containment

-The IfcWindow, as any subtype of IfcBuildingElement, may participate alternatively in one of the two different containment relationships:
+The _IfcWindow_, as any subtype of _IfcBuildingElement_, may participate alternatively in one of the two different containment relationships:

-* the Spatial Containment (defined here), or
+* the _Spatial Containment_ (defined here), or
-* the Element Composition.
+* the _Element Composition_.

-The IfcWindow may also be connected to the IfcOpeningElement in which it is placed as a filler.
+The _IfcWindow_ may also be connected to the _IfcOpeningElement_ in which it is placed as a filler.
 In this case, the spatial containment relationship shall be provided, see Figure 297.

 ![Containment](../../../../figures/ifcwindow_containment-01.png)

 Figure 297 — Window spatial containment

 > NOTE  The containment shall be defined independently of the filling relationship, that is, even if the
->  IfcWindow is a filling of an opening established by IfcRelFillsElement, it is also contained in the spatial structure
+>  _IfcWindow_ is a filling of an opening established by _IfcRelFillsElement_, it is also contained in the spatial structure
->  by an IfcRelContainedInSpatialStructure.
+>  by an _IfcRelContainedInSpatialStructure_.

 ### Window Attributes